 The expanding filing sounds kind of silly but is practical for small amounts of paperwork.
 This option isn’t as sturdy as the other options.
 But it is perfect for easy-to-grab, often-used documents.

 The expanding file can be both mobile and fixed since there are a variety of styles.
 Some have handles and others snap shut for mobility.
 Still, others are meant to sit on a desk or shelf.
-Check out some of the accordion filing systems I have found below.
+Check out some of the accordion filing systems I have found.

 Desk Drawer Filing

 This option only works for someone with a desk drawer that would fit some hanging files.
 The desk drawer is also not mobile and the size depends on your desk.
-Here are a couple cute little desks that have filing drawers.
+Here are some desks that have filing drawers.

 Organizing your files is the most important part of this whole process and it is the backbone of your entire system.
 But don’t let that scare you, organizing your files can be made simple with my FREE File Planning Workbook.

 The first step here is to make a list of your main categories.
 These are broader categories that may or may not have subcategories (we’ll get to subcategories in a minute).
 Once you have made this list, keep a few notes that describe what exactly goes in this main category.